 Committed by Elizabeth Gilbert

 Honey, I realized that if I die first you’ll want to do a slide show.
 I’ll have to get together some childhood photos.
 You know which song to use, the one that makes me cry.
 Be sure to send the slide to my East Coast friends.
-I don’t want to be laid out for the viewing, okay?
+Don’t lay me out for the viewing, okay?
 Close the box, please.
 I would appreciate some privacy.
 And you know me.
 Don’t even look at the first-class caskets.
 No sense in burying your money with your wife.
 I insist on traveling Economy.
 Oh gosh, the eulogy.
 Oh gosh, your grammar.
 Uh…why don’t we give the words over to our pastor?
 Or…or Jon?
 You’ll be busy with the preparations anyway.
 Let me leave you with at least this token of peace: you have my blessing to remarry.
-Someone who will love you better than I did and make me look bad.
+Someone who will love you better than I did and will make me look bad.
 I gotta let go my ego sometime – but ONLY if she is good to Tennyson and will mind my food blog for his meals.
 Gee, I hope she’s not A.D.D.
 I would approve if she has kids, if he can get instant siblings out of the deal.
 ‘S me, bargain-hunting through the end.

-I don’t want you to cry too much.
+Don’t go crying too much, now.
 I mean that.
 You live while you can.
 But remember to hold our son when he spills those tears.
 Tell him Umma is happier than she’s ever been, that she’s finally had the reunion that burst her heart with joy.
 And that she asked the Lord for the dog-free section, the food’s organic, and there are no dishes.
 You always thought I was marketable, saw my name in literary lights.
 And here I probably leave you with no royalties or anything for all the writing you freed me up for.
 You’re right.
 You should’ve taken out the life insurance on me.
 But you’ll always have A Holistic Journey, one that never ends.
 I hope your wife’s not the jealous type.
 Just please make sure Tennyson reads this blog, my gift to him.
 Tell him the one thing I ask of him, the one thing I ask to redeem all my work with him, is the drumming.
 It would please me so much for him to get a college scholarship.
 I never planned to burden the boy, but what can he expect?
 Korean Mom.
 A little pressure doesn’t hurt.
 Save my rings for his wife.

 Husband’s email yesterday: “Remember, if you die, I’m vaccinating him, putting him in public school, feeding him fast food, and putting him to bed without washing his hands after the bathroom.”